 Angleton suggested including this information in an executive memo outlining your expectations for monthly bank balances including a low, moderate and high dollar amount.

-"The more data you supply up front the better," Angleton said, adding that small business owners should understand that the bank will use the requested information to conduct required due diligence in verifying the applicant's identity and activity, in accordance with to the Bank Secrecy Actlaws.
+"The more data you supply up front the better," Angleton said, adding that small business owners should understand that the bank will use the requested information to conduct required due diligence in verifying the applicant's identity and activity, in accordance with the Bank Secrecy Act.

-While you may prefer to open your business bank account online instead of in person, doing so may limit your banking activities.
+It's important to note that opening your business bank account online may limit your banking activities.
 In addition, members of certain industries must open business bank accounts in person.
 For more information on opening business bank accounts online, visit the U.S. Small Business Administration website.